-MarketWatch: Why have you been such a proponent of sports betting?
+MarketWatch: Why have you been such a proponent for sports betting?

 Vaynerchuk: I think it’s inherently human.
 People have been betting on sports since a lion was trying to eat a man.
 I like human behavior.
 It’s a core human trait.
 The end.

-MarketWatch: Whether it’s sports betting, NFTs or new investors creating accounts on Robinhood HOOD, , do you have any fear that people are using their money unwisely?
+MarketWatch: Whether it’s sports betting, NFTs or new investors creating accounts on Robinhood, do you have any fear that people are using their money unwisely?

 MarketWatch: What’s the biggest money mistake you’ve ever made?

-Vaynerchuk: Not investing in Uber during the angel round, twice, even though [co-founder and former CEO] Travis [Kalanick] was one of my best friends, because I just bought an apartment in Manhattan and was less liquid than I would like to be ideologically.
+Vaynerchuk: Not investing in Uber during the angel round twice, even though Travis [Kalanick] was one of my best friends because I just bought an apartment in Manhattan and was less liquid than I would like to be ideologically.